 Section 121 contains provisions about the effect of a warrant (access).

-[Section 34 amended by No. 8 of 2009 s.
+[Section 34 amended: No. 8 of 2009 s.
 32(3).]

 Subdivision 3 — Provisional protection and care

 35. Warrant (provisional protection and care), application for and issue of

 (1) An authorised officer who believes that a child is in need of protection may apply to a judge or magistrate for a warrant (provisional protection and care) if the officer —